IMPELLER USED IN SPIRAM PUMPS

 obezne-koleso-test-s-pozadim

-In addition, each SPIRAM pump is provided with a system of adjusting the clearance between the front plate and the impeller to achieve maximum hydraulic efficiency of the pump with long-term effect on the pre-set minimum power consumption of the pump unit.
+In addition, each SPIRAM pump is provided with a system for adjusting the clearance between the front plate and the impeller to achieve the maximum hydraulic efficiency of the pump with long-term effect on the pre-set minimum power consumption of the pump unit.

 Back to top Arrow